 We borrow the water for our heated seawater pool directly from the Kattegatt and heat it to 32 C for you to enjoy.
 The seawater with its high salt content has antiseptic properties and contains important minerals that are healthy for our skin and body.
 Alternating temperatures in cold and warm pools and several experience showers contribute to the thalassotherapy experience.
 The sea is always close by.

-Enjoy the warmth in the steam sauna, the comfortable 50 C temperature in the sauna used between treatments, or the hot sauna, where the temperature is 85 C. Join a sauna ritual in our open air bath house, where our spa therapists supervise rituals that feature seaweed or salt.
+Enjoy the warmth in the steam sauna, the comfortable 50 C temperature in the sauna used between treatments, or the hot sauna, where the temperature is 85 C. Join a sauna ritual in our cold bath house, where our spa therapists supervise rituals that feature seaweed, salt or ice.
 From the jetty outside the open air bath house, you can end your sauna session with a dip in the sea.
 The contrast in temperature between hot and cold produces an adrenaline rush and a feeling of being invincible.

 Combine your spa visit with a beneficial spa treatment.
 Time for You is a spa treatment that is completely customised to your needs, where you choose the focus area: body, face or feet.
 We use several different treatments for the Time for You treatment: deep massage using oil, body scrub with sea salt or a mud mask to name but a few.
 If you want to bring a friend or partner, you can enjoy a duo treatment.